|

 students would have to hook up 3 30W

-Solar Panels to
+Solar Panel to

 produce enough power to run a TV & DVD movie player that runs off of 70 Watts of